yuval-a/deriveODM/mongoose-derive-migration.md

 ```

 ### Deriving Data Objects
-This is one of the powerful features of Derive, by using the `derive` static method to define a new "derived" data object in combination of the Default Criteria feature, you can "extend" data models, and have "sub-models" sharing the same collection as their "super-models":
+This is one of the powerful features of Derive, by using the `derive` static method to define a new "derived" data object in combination of the Default Criteria feature, you can "extend" data models, and have "sub-models" sharing the same collection as their "super-models";

 ```javascript
 // Define Animal data model